 What is Year 1+2 Family Medicine?

 Family Medicine provides students early clinical contact with patients and a glimpse into the busy and dynamic world of Primary Care.
 It is a formative learning experience for students who often reflect that it helps them to see ‘patients as people’ and enjoy what they consider to be ‘real life’ medicine.
-Family Medicine is an early adopter of the expansion of time that Queen’s University Belfast medical students spend learning in General Practice, their early taster of connected Primary Care based placements throughout the five-year curriculum.
+Family Medicine was an early adopter of the expansion of time that Queen’s University Belfast medical students spend learning in General Practice, their early taster of connected Primary Care based placements throughout the five-year curriculum.

 What will it involve for me as a tutor?